United States House of Representatives: Pension

 Members of Congress may retire with full benefits at age 62 after five years of service, at age 50 after 20 years of service, and at any age after 25 years of service.
-With an average age of 58, the US House of Representatives is older than comparable chambers in Russia and the other G7 nations.
+With an average age of 58 as of 2023, the U.S. House of Representatives is older than comparable chambers in the other G7 nations.

 Tax deductions

 Members of Congress are permitted to deduct up to $3,000 of living expenses per year incurred while living away from their district or home state.

 Health benefits

 Before 2014, members of Congress and their staff had access to essentially the same health benefits as federal civil servants; they could voluntarily enroll in the Federal Employees Health Benefits Program (FEHBP), an employer-sponsored health insurance program, and were eligible to participate in other programs, such as the Federal Flexible Spending Account Program (FSAFEDS).

-However, Section 1312(d)(3)(D) of the Patient Protection and Affordable Care Act (ACA) provided that the only health plans that the federal government can make available to members of Congress and certain congressional staff are those created under the ACA or offered through a health care exchange.
+Effective January 1, 2014, Section 1312(d)(3)(D) of the Patient Protection and Affordable Care Act (ACA) provided that the only health plans that the federal government can make available to members of Congress and certain congressional staff are those created under the ACA or offered through a health care exchange.
 The Office of Personnel Management promulgated a final rule to comply with Section 1312(d)(3)(D).
-Under the rule, effective January 1, 2014, members and designated staff are no longer able to purchase FEHBP plans as active employees.
-However, if members enroll in a health plan offered through a Small Business Health Options Program (SHOP) exchange, they remain eligible for an employer contribution toward coverage, and members and designated staff eligible for retirement may enroll in a FEHBP plan upon retirement.
+Under the rule, members and designated staff are generally no longer able to purchase FEHBP plans as active employees; however, if members enroll in a health plan offered through a Small Business Health Options Program (SHOP) exchange, they remain eligible for an employer contribution toward coverage, and members and designated staff eligible for retirement may enroll in a FEHBP plan upon retirement.

 The ACA and the final rule do not affect members' or staffers' eligibility for Medicare benefits.
 The ACA and the final rule also do not affect members' and staffers' eligibility for other health benefits related to federal employment, so members and staff are eligible to participate in FSAFEDS (which has three options within the program), the Federal Employees Dental and Vision Insurance Program, and the Federal Long Term Care Insurance Program.

 The Office of the Attending Physician at the U.S. Capitol provides members with health care for an annual fee of $650.
-The attending physician provides routine exams, consultations, and certain diagnostics, and may write prescriptions (although the office does not dispense them).
+The attending physician provides routine exams, consultations, and certain diagnostics, and may write prescriptions, although the office does not dispense them.
 The office does not provide vision or dental care.

-Members (but not their dependents, and not former members) may also receive medical and emergency dental care at military treatment facilities.
-There is no charge for outpatient care if it is provided in the National Capital Region, but members are billed at full reimbursement rates (set by the Department of Defense) for inpatient care.
-(Outside the National Capital Region, charges are at full reimbursement rates for both inpatient and outpatient care).
+Members, but not their dependents, and not former members, may receive medical and emergency dental care at military treatment facilities.
+There is no charge for outpatient care if it is provided in the National Capital Region, but members are billed at full reimbursement rates, set by the Department of Defense, for inpatient care.
+Outside the National Capital Region, charges are at full reimbursement rates for both inpatient and outpatient care.